hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation?
 ---|---
-PRIMARY_TUMOR_LOCATION_BELONGS_ TO_DOID_X | Configured DOID should be equal or be a child of DOID X HAS_ADVANCED_CANCER | Tumor details > stage III or IV HAS_METASTATIC_CANCER | Tumor details > stage IV HAS_LIVER_METASTASES | Tumor details > hasLiverLesions = 1
+PRIMARY_TUMOR_LOCATION_BELONGS_ TO_DOID_X | Configured DOID should be equal or be a child of DOID X HAS_STAGE_X | Tumor details > stage.
+X one of: I, II, III, IIIA, IIIB, IIIC, IV HAS_ADVANCED_CANCER | Tumor details > stage III or IV HAS_METASTATIC_CANCER | Tumor details > stage IV HAS_PRESENCE_OF_LESIONS | Tumor details > hasLiverLesion, hasCnsLesions, hasBrainLesions, hasBoneLesions or hasOtherLesions not empty
+HAS_LIVER_METASTASES | Tumor details > hasLiverLesions = 1
 HAS_KNOWN_CNS_METASTASES | Tumor details > hasCnsLesions = 1
 HAS_KNOWN_ACTIVE_CNS_METASTASES | Tumor details > hasActiveCnsLesions = 1